SriChaitu/chatrooms/README.md

 - cloud_firestore: ^2.2.2: A Flutter plugin for connecting to Firestore, a NoSQL document database by Firebase.
 - flutter/material.dart: ^2.8.0: The official Material Design implementation for Flutter.
-- profanity_filter: ^1.0.3: A Flutter plugin for detecting and censoring profanity in text.
 - widgets/navbar.dart: A custom widget for the app's navigation drawer.

 ## Usage